 • Your machinima must be uploaded to YouTube* by June 1st as we’ll no longer accept late projects (if, for some reason, you can not complete your film in time for release let us know in advance).

 • We accept all machinima made between festival seasons.
 This means that you can enter a machinima completed any time after the previous season or create something new just for the festival.
 This means July 1 or later.

 * YouTube is the platform used by SimsFilmFest.
 You are welcomed to also upload anywhere else you wish, as long as it’s an accessible platform.

-• Your machinima must have been released no longer then 12 months prior to the opening of the festival.
+• Your machinima must have been after June 2019 to be eligible.
 We will not accept any entries created prior to last season.

 • Your machinima MUST be filmed in its majority with The Sims — You can use editing effects, but the film itself, the sets and the animations are expected to be filmed in The Sims games.
 Footage from other game platforms or programs such as MMD will not be accepted.